cnsvr/song-recommendation-song/README.md

 ### 2 Knowledge Base

 You have three main files as your knowledge base: artists.pl, albums.pl, tracks.pl.
-These are collected with the help of (Spotify API)[https://developer.spotify.com].
+These are collected with the help of [Spotify API](https://developer.spotify.com).
 There are three different types of predicates defined as follows:
   * **artist(ArtistName, ArtistGenres, AlbumIds).**
     * **ArtistName**: Name of the artist. (string)
     * **ArtistGenres**: List of genres the artist associated with. (list of strings)